tenqz/lingua/README.md

 The library throws the following exceptions:

-- `ScenarioNotFoundException`: Thrown when attempting to process text with a non-existent scenario
+- `NotFoundHandlerException`: Thrown when attempting to process text with no registered handlers

 ## Testing